 -

-Solar activity reached high levels this past week when Region 4299
+Solar activity remained at low levels this past week.
+Region 4436 was

 -